TrevorBushnell/livesplit_parser/docs/index.md

 These are the following private member variables you have access to with every `LivesplitData` object:

+* `LivesplitData.game_name -> str`: the game the splits are based on
+* `LivesplitData.category_name -> str`: the category the splits are based on
+* `LivesplitData.time_key -> str`: Whether data is being read with `RealTime` or `GameTime`.
+Must be one of those two values, otherwise raises a `ValueError`
+* `LivesplitData.platform -> str | None`: The platform the speedruns were done on.
+May not exist.
-* `LivesplitData.name -> str`: the name of the splits.
-This is just pulled from the file name.
+* `LivesplitData.region -> str | None`: The region the version of the game is run.
+May not exist.
 * `LivesplitData.num_attempts -> int`: the number of attempts for your run
 * `LivesplitData.num_completed_attempts -> int`: the number of attempts that were also completed runs
 * `LivesplitData.percent_runs_completed -> float`: the percentage of all your attempts that were completed (this is just `LivesplitData.num_completed_attempts / LivesplitData.num_attempts * 100`)
+* `LivesplitData.metadata -> dict | None`: Additional metadata stored in the splits.
+This is a dictionary of string keys to additional strings, dicts, floats, etc. Parts or all of the metadata may not exist.
 * `LivesplitData.attempt_info_df -> pandas.DataFrame`: A `pandas.DataFrame` object containing information about every attempt.
 Each row is an attempt indexed by an ID.
 The columns of the dataframe are as follows:
   * `started`: timestamp of when the attempt started
   * `isStartedSynced`: ?????